 - parking needs, type and use of vehicles associated with the business

 - number of clients visiting your homes and specifically when they will visit

 - why you prefer to operate your business from your home as opposed to in commercial industrial space

 Application Fee $153.00 Building Permit Fee $77.00 Safety Code Fee $4.50

 * Please note that these rates may change without notice.

 If your application is approved, the city must notify your neighbours within a 30-metre radius of your property.
 If any neighbours have a concern regarding the approved development, they have a right to appeal the approval to the City of St. Albert Subdivision and Appeal Board (SDAB).
 You also have the right to appeal any development condition attached to the approval.
 If no appeals are received within 14 days from receipt of notification, the home occupation may commence.

 If the application is refused, you may appeal the development officer's decision to SDAB by forwarding a submission to:

 * There's an additional fee to appeal the development officer's decision to SDAB.

-Business hours are Monday to Friday, 8 am - 5 pm.
+The business hours for both departments are Monday to Friday, from 8 am - 5 pm.